Joel Garner

 Joel Garner (born 16 December 1952) is a former West Indian cricketer, and a member of the highly regarded late 1970s and early 1980s West Indies cricket teams.
 Garner is the highest ranked One Day International bowler according to the ICC best-ever bowling ratings, and is 37th in Tests.
+Garner was a member of the West Indies teams that won their second world title in the 1979 Cricket World Cup as well as finishing as runners-up at the 1983 Cricket World Cup.

-In conjunction with fellow fast bowlers Michael Holding, Andy Roberts, Colin Croft, and later Malcolm Marshall, Curtly Ambrose and Courtney Walsh, the West Indies reached unprecedented heights in the Test and one-day cricket arenas, not losing a Test series in 15 years.
+In conjunction with fellow fast bowlers Michael Holding, Andy Roberts, Colin Croft, and later Malcolm Marshall and Courtney Walsh, the West Indies reached unprecedented heights in the Test and one-day cricket arenas, not losing a Test series in 15 years.

 In 2010, Garner was inducted into the ICC Cricket Hall of Fame.

 Early life

 Joel Garner was born in Enterprise, Christ Church, Barbados.
 Enterprise was a "scattering of houses among fields of sugar cane".
 Garner was the older of two boys.
 When he and his brother were very young, his parents migrated to Canada and the United States and they were left in the care of their grandparents.
 Cricket was popular and Garner played it as a child.
 He first attended St Christopher's boys primary school which was held in the local Anglican Church.
 He attended secondary school at Foundation Boys and played cricket for the school where he played as an all rounder.
 When selected for a school team coached by Seymour Nurse, He was told by Seymour Nurse "What's a big fellow like you doing batting or trying to bat?
 You're much too big to be a batsman...with your height, son, you should be bowling, fast".
 Seymour Nurse spent time coaching Garner on how to take full advantage of his height when bowling.
 He then attended coaching sessions organized by Charlie Griffith and Gary Sobers.
 Griffith taught Garner to bowl a yorker that swung in the air and how to use a bouncer effectively.